 Hello, worlders.
 My name is Madhavan Murali, a mechanical engineering student at the University of Rochester and GCSP scholar.
-Welcome to Rochester vs. the World, a Sting radio show on science, technology, history, nature, and travel.
-There’s a show every Sunday at 10am EST.
+Welcome to Rochester vs. the World, the Sting’s lightning-quick radio show on science, technology, history, nature, and travel.
+There’s a show every Sunday at 10 am EST.

 One question: what’s a worlder?

 Simply put, if you’re naturally curious, you are a worlder in your own right.
 Worlders are not afraid to be different; they have the drive to change the world with the powers that they are given.
 Worlders are not satisfied until they have seen the results for themselves, and they never take anything for granted.
 Basically, it’s the worlder that drives humanity to push the boundaries of what’s possible.

 Works cited: Psychology Today, WebMD, Lonely Planet, Winterson, LiveScience, TripAdvisor, DigitalTrends, The Measure of Things, The Culture Trip, Vox, Animal Diversity Web-University of Michigan, Wikipedia